-This game determines who will rule the roost in the home front.
+Fish the Ring game determines who will rule the roost in the home front.
 The bride and groom are asked to take off their rings and put them in a pot of clear water.
 As the rings settle to the bottom, they are asked to churn the water as vigorously as possible.
 Once their hands come out, everyone looks at the water.
 If the bride's ring lags behind in the swirling water she will be an obedient wife.
 If it is the opposite, the groom will be wrapped around her finger.

-Sometimes, the rings are placed in a pot of milk and the couple are asked to `fish`.
-Whoever finds the ring first will always have the upper hand.
+Sometimes, the rings are placed in a pot of milk or turmeric water with rose petals and other metallic items and the couple is asked to find the ring.
+Whoever finds the ring first will always have the upper hand in the marriage.

-In another attempt to predict the future of the couple's married life, the bride is given a knotted string to unwind.
+This game is another attempt to predict the future of the couple's married life in a fun playful manner.
+The bride is given a knotted string to unwind.
 She and her husband use one hand each to unravel the knots.
 The sooner they unravel them, the greater the ease with which they will face life's struggles.

-A pillow is held between the shoulders of the bride and groom who sit with their backs to each other.
+To play pillow talk, a pillow is held between the shoulders of the bride and groom who sit with their backs to each other.
 They are asked questions to which they have to reply in "Yes' or "No" by nodding their heads.
 Since they cannot see each other they do not know how the other is responding.
 For the gathering it is great fun to watch the newly-weds reply similarly or differently to each query.

 You Touch My Heart

-This game is particularly enjoyable for the women from the bride's side.
+‘You Touch My Heart’ is particularly enjoyable for the women from the bride's side.
 Several round slots are made with a saree, wide enough for a hand to pass through.
 The saree is held lengthwise and behind it stand women from the bride's side, including the bride.
 All the women thrust their hand up to the wrist out of the holes.
 The groom stands on the other side from where he can only see an array of hands.
 The challenge for him is to search correctly for his bride's hands for which he is given three chances.
 Failing this, he has to pay a 'fine' before his bride is reunited with him.

 Where is My Heart

-In this the married couples present stand back-to-back in random order, such that they cannot see each other.
+In ‘Where is My Heart’, the married couples present stand back-to-back in random order, such that they cannot see each other.
 Each woman has to find her spouse by calling out to him with an endearment such as "Where is my heart?" without addressing him by name.
 The husband has to respond accordingly.
 There is a lot of laughter involved if the wrong man answers to the call.

-Usually the bride gets mehendi on her palm before the wedding ceremony in which the initial of groom's name is written in intricate pattern.
+Usually the bride gets mehendi on her palm before the wedding ceremony in which the initial of the groom's name is written in intricate pattern.
 The groom has to find out that letter from his wife's hand before the starting of conjugal life.